orchidsoftware/orchid.software/docs/en/docs/icons.md

 ## Custom Icons

-Let's say we want to include an icon from the popular Font Awesome.
-To do this, select a suitable storage directory, for example, create a new `icons` directory and a `fontawesome` subdirectory:
+In order to include an icon from a popular icon set such as Font Awesome, you can create a new directory for storing the icons.
+For example, you can create a new `icons` directory and a `fontawesome` subdirectory in your `resources` folder:

 ```bash
 resources